hamburml/docker-flow-letsencrypt/README.md

     -e CERTBOTEMAIL="michael.hamburger@mail.de" \
     -e PROXY_ADDRESS="proxy" \
     --network proxy \
+    --constraint 'node.id==<nodeId>' \
+    --replicas 1 \
     --mount type=bind,source=/etc/letsencrypt,destination=/etc/letsencrypt hamburml/docker-flow-letsencrypt:latest
 ```

 You should always start the service on the same docker host.
+You achieve this by setting <nodeId> to the id of the docker host on which the service should run.
+Use ```docker node ls```.
 You must not scale it to two, this wouldn't make any sense!
+Only one instance of this companion should run.
 The certificates are only renewed when they are 60 days old or older.

 Important: DOMAIN_COUNT needs to be the number of Domains you want certificates generated.
 We need to obey lets encrypts rate limits! https://letsencrypt.org/docs/rate-limits/